 Programme

-North Sea Energy is a dynamic research programme at the heart of which is an integrated approach to the energy system.
+North Sea Energy is a dynamic research program at the heart of which is an integrated approach to the offshore energy system.
+The aim is to identify and assess opportunities for synergies between multiple low-carbon energy developments offshore with optimal value for society and nature.

 The North Sea provides opportunities for the integrated implementation of the future climate-neutral energy system: